chroma-core/chroma/README.md

 ## ChatGPT for ______

 For example, the "`Chat your data`" use case:
-1. Add documents (add your own embeddings, embedding function, or let Chroma embed them) to your database `collection.add`
+1. Add documents (add your own embeddings, embedding function, or let Chroma embed them) to your database.
-2. Query relevant documents, `collection.query`
+2. Query relevant documents with natural language.
+3. Compose documents into the context window of an LLM like `GTP3` for additional summarization or analysis.

 ## Features